sighupio/fury-kubernetes-ingress/examples/nginx-ldap-auth/README.md

 # Simple NGINX LDAP Auth

 This example show how to deploy the NGINX LDAP auth package with the required configuration kubernetes secret.
-It also patches an example ingress definition to be protected against this package.
+It also patches an example ingress definition to be protected with this package.

 1. Run furyctl to get packages: `$ furyctl install --dev`